KaplanOmr/go-todo-app-api/README.md

 # Go Todo App Api

-Sample Todo App Apis developed in Golang language.
+Sample Todo App Api developed in Golang language.

-Repository contains SQL file (*./database/tododb.sql*) and Postman Collection (*./golang-todo.postman_collection.json*).
+Repository contains SQL file *"./database/tododb.sql"* and Postman Collection *"./golang-todo.postman_collection.json"*.

-For MySQL connection, you need to update the information in the config.toml file under the *./database folder*.
+For MySQL connection, you need to update the information in the config.toml file under the *"./database"* folder.

-After making the necessary arrangements in Repository, you only need to do to publish;
+To start after completing the edits on the repository;

 ```
 $ cd cmd
 $ go run main.go